tracim/tracim/README.md

 #### For production usage

-You should install pushpin, for example in debian/ubuntu:
+You should install pushpin, see [their installation procedure](https://pushpin.org/docs/install/) for your OS.

-    sudo apt install pushpin
+We recommend to use pushpin version 1.30 as this version has been extensively tested and is in use in our official docker image.

 and configure it to proxy tracim (by default tracim web run on port 6543):